 If you enjoy these…there’s literally hundreds more your podcast app will recommend.

 Meditate To Radiate

 Meditation is a beautiful tool in the quest to cleanse the mind and spirit.
 In meditation the goal is not to completely quiet the mind – but instead to allow thoughts whether good or bad to come and then go.
 To observe and then let flow…

-One of my favorite meditation tools is:
+My favorite meditation tools are: